 Beyond the skyscrapers of Canary Wharf, attractions in the Docklands include the Museum of London's Docklands.
 The museum is housed in a converted nineteenth century warehouse on West India Quay.
 The Limehouse Basin is a starting point for trails along Regent's Canal, while Tower Bridge and the Tower of London at the western edge of the Docklands provide a gateway to the area.

 Business in the Docklands

-The London Docklands is a sprawling area in east and southeast London.
-It includes portions of Greenwich, Lewisham, Newham, Southwark and Tower Hamlets along the River Thames.
+The London Docklands is a sprawling area in southeast and east London, United Kingdom.
+It includes portions of Greenwich, especially North Greenwich, Lewisham, Newham, Southwark and Tower Hamlets along the River Thames.
 The Docklands were once part of the Port of London, which at one point was the largest port in the world.
 Much of the area has seen significant redevelopment with new residential and commercial projects, including Tobacco and St Katharine Docks.